Adityak204/mnist_classification_cicd/README.md

 The image above shows:
 - Original MNIST digit (leftmost)
-- Five different augmented versions showing combined effects
+- Output of three different augmented versions - Affine, Perspective & Erasing
-- Each augmentation preserves digit recognizability while adding variation
+- In the training process all the above augmentations are added sequentially.

 These augmentations help the model:
 - Learn invariance to common transformations